f4exb/sdrangel/Readme.md

 <h2>Major redesign</h2>

-  - Make the DSP engine global static simplifying access to it
+  - Make the DSP engine global static simplifying access to it.
+Have a distinct object to handle the thread
   - Fixed startup initialization sequence.
 New initialization phase in DSP engine and new ready state
   - Synchronous messaging class to push message to thread and wait for completion relieving the message queuing mechanism from this role
   - Message queuing and handling redesign.
 Still not completely satisfactory